Symmetries of statistics on lattice paths between two boundaries: Statement of main results

-The above theorems have consequences to the enumeration of generalized Dyck paths with a given number of top and bottom contacts, as well as to the distribution of statistics on restricted permutations.
-These are discussed in Section~\ref{sec:applications}, together with a new proof of a result of Brak and Essam~\cite{BrakEssam2001} on watermelon configurations.
+The above theorems have consequences for the enumeration of generalized Dyck paths with a given number of top and bottom contacts, as well as to the distribution of statistics on restricted permutations.
+These are discussed in Section~\ref{sec:applications}, together with a new proof of a result of Richard Brak and John Essam~\cite{BrakEssam2001} on watermelon configurations.

 In the special case that $T=N^{n-2k-1} E^{n-2k-1}$ and $B=(E N)^{n-2k-1}$, the elements of $\P^k(T, B)$ are $k$-fans of Dyck paths of semilength $n-2k$.
 We denote this set by $\D_n^k$.
-The number of such $k$-fans, which is given by the Lindstr\"om-Gessel-Viennot method~\cite{GesselViennot1985}, was shown by Jonsson~\cite{Jonsson2005} to equal the number of $k$-triangulations of a convex $n$-gon, that is, maximal sets of diagonals such that no $k+1$ of them cross.
+The number of such $k$-fans was shown by Jakob Jonsson~\cite{Jonsson2005} to be equal to the number of $k$-triangulations of a convex $n$-gon, that is, maximal sets of diagonals such that no $k+1$ of them cross mutually.
 Nicol\'as~\cite{Nicolas2009} made the following conjecture, based on experimental evidence.

-\begin{cnj}[\cite{Nicolas2009}] The distribution of degrees of $k$ consecutive vertices over the set of $k$-triangulations of a convex $n$-gon equals the distribution of $(h_0,h_1,\dots,h_{k-1})$ over $\D_n^k$. \end{cnj}
+\begin{cnj}[\cite{Nicolas2009}] The distribution of degrees of $k$ consecutive vertices over the set of $k$-triangulations of a convex $n$-gon equals the distribution of the tuple $(h_0,h_1,\dots,h_{k-1})$ over $\D_n^k$. \end{cnj}

 One of the main results of Section~\ref{sec:SSYT} is a proof of this conjecture.
 In fact, we show that it can be extended to give a description of the distribution of the full degree sequence of the $k$-triangulation.
-A bijection between $k$-triangulations of a convex $n$-gon and $\D_n^k$ was constructed for $k=2$ by the first author~\cite{Elizalde2006}, and later for general $k$ by Serrano and Stump~\cite{SerranoStump2010}.
-The latter bijection proves a special case of Conjecture~\ref{conj:carlos}, when the degree of a single vertex of the $k$-triangulation is considered, but it does not prove the general conjecture.
-Serrano and Stump's bijection is one ingredient in our proof of Conjecture~\ref{conj:carlos}.
-The other ingredient, whose proof occupies most of Section~\ref{sec:SSYT}, can be stated in a simplified (and less general) form as follows.
+One ingredient in our proof is a bijection of Serrano and Stump~\cite{SerranoStump2010} between $k$-triangulations of a convex $n$-gon and $\D_n^k$.
+The other ingredient, whose proof occupies most of Section~\ref{sec:SSYT}, can be stated in a simplified form as follows.